UviDTE-UviSpace/localization-hls/notes.md

 * [X] triangle STDV 1000 pics (Dont spend too much time to try this)
 * [ ] In user space, run TX in loop (like video stream) & see if 1 rx is working?
 * [ ] baremetal timing vs Software timing, thesis can say HLS is working, but implementing it into OS it shows the filter is slower.

+* [x] Clean up docs, add results to wiki.
+* [x] Explain PetaLinux directory better. other directories explain what they were for & links
+* [x] Explain Vivado 1 line for each folder.
+* [ ] On wiki put Python script for standard deviations
+* [x] Remove yuvplayer
+* [ ] hoofdpag main page of project, in wiki explain project a bit, results etc...

 * [ ] Send mail jj Rodriguez prof with public paper and finished full paper.